MXR Phase 90

-The MXR Phase 90 is a phaser effects pedal introduced in 1972 by MXR.
+The MXR Phase 90 is a phaser effect introduced in 1972 by MXR.
+It users include Eddie Van Halen, David Gilmour, Jimmy Page and Matt Bellamy.

 History

-The Phase 90 was the first pedal sold by MXR and helped launch the company in 1974.
+The Phase 90 was the first pedal sold by MXR and helped launch MXR in 1974.
 The original model had a simple orange enclosure with a script style MXR logo.
-In 1977 MXR changed its logo to a block style.
+In 1977, MXR changed its logo to a block style.
 There was a transitional period in which some Phase 90s with script logos had box logo circuits, and vice versa.
 Production ceased when MXR went bankrupt in 1984.
+Production resumed when Jim Dunlop bought the MXR brand in 1987.

-When Jim Dunlop bought the MXR brand, production resumed.
-The Dunlop models have an LED to indicate the effect is engaged, and an optional AC power supply.
-There are several styles, including the standard block logo version, a reproduction of the script logo version, and an Eddie Van Halen signature model.
-Van Halen first heard Robin Trower use the pedal in the mid-1970s, and used it on songs such as "Eruption", "Atomic Punk", "Ain't Talkin' 'bout Love", "Everybody Wants Some!!", and "Drop Dead Legs".
-The 1974 Hand Wired Phase 90 is a recreation of an original 1974 pedal using new old stock (NOS) electronic components.
+Sound

-Description
+The Phase 90 is a four-stage phaser, meaning its signal is reversed at four stages, creating two modulated frequency "notches".
+The knob controls the speed at which the notches are moved up and down the frequency spectrum.
+Guitar World wrote of its "mellow quality" that "seems an integral part of the guitar sound rather than something slapped on top of it".

-The Phase 90 has an orange enclosure with a single control knob:
+Users